Anne Morrow Lindbergh

 has a special quality of its own.

-The intellectual is constantly betrayed by his vanity.
-Godlike he blandly assumes
+Intellectuals are constantly betrayed by their vanity.
+Godlike they blandly assume

-that he can express everything in words; whereas the things one loves,
+that they can express everything in words; whereas the things one loves,

 lives, and dies for are not, in the last analysis completely expressible in words.